Photos from our trip to Dublin, Ireland

 Read next – You must see these top 10 Ireland attractions

 Fortunately, kids are allowed in the pubs in Ireland, so we reset their sleep schedules so that bedtime was around 9:30 PM and wake up time was around 8:30 AM.
 This allowed us to consume an appropriate amount of Guinness each evening while also giving us a reasonable wake up time.

-If you’re planning to visit Dublin, here’s a link to find the best Dublin hotel deals.
+If you’re planning a visit Dublin, here’s a link to find hotel deals.

 Below are photos from our trip to Dublin.